We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - minimizing the consumption of high sugar beverages

-2. Healthful lifestyle changes
+2. Making healthy lifestyle changes

-Some examples of healthful lifestyle changes include:
+Some examples of healthy lifestyle changes include:

 - refraining from smoking, which can lead to swelling in the upper airways, resulting in sleep apnea

-- refraining from drinking alcohol as it can relax the throat muscles and increase the likelihood of snoring
+- refraining from drinking alcohol, as it can relax the throat muscles and increase the likelihood of snoring

 - taking over-the-counter allergy medications or nasal decongestants to increase airflow by reducing swelling and fluid buildup in the nasal passages